 Researcher at the Department for Literary Computing and contractual lecturer at the Institute for Romance Philology, University of Würzburg.
 Leader of the young researcher group Computational Literary Genre Stylistics.

-I studied Romance languages, English and Psychology in Freiburg (Germany) and Tours (France).
-My master's thesis was on François Bon (cf. www.tierslivre.net).
-I obtained my PhD in 2008 with a study of La Description double dans le roman des Lumières 1760-1800 (binational programme Kassel / Paris IV-Sorbonne).
+Christof studied Romance languages, English and Psychology in Freiburg (Germany) and Tours (France).
+His master's thesis was on François Bon (cf. www.tierslivre.net).
+He obtained his PhD in 2008 with a study of La Description double dans le roman des Lumières 1760-1800 (binational programme Kassel / Paris IV-Sorbonne).
 The thesis has been awarded the Prix Germaine de Stael 2010 and published with Classiques Garnier.
-From 2004 to 2011, I have been a research assistant at the Institute of Romance Languages and Literatures at Kassel University (Germany).
-Since 2011, I am a research associate at the Department for Literary Computing at University of Würzburg, first as a researcher in the DARIAH-DE (Digital Research Infrastructure for the Arts and Humanities) inititative, since 2014 as leader of the Computational Literary Genre Stylistics group.
+From 2004 to 2011, he has been a research assistant at the Institute of Romance Languages and Literatures at Kassel University (Germany).
+Since 2011, he is a research associate at the Department for Literary Computing at University of Würzburg, first as a researcher in the DARIAH-DE (Digital Research Infrastructure for the Arts and Humanities) inititative, since 2014 as leader of the Computational Literary Genre Stylistics group.

-My interests in research and teaching are the French Enlightenment, digital philology, and the contemporary French novel.
-I am also interested in new forms of scholarly publishing and collaboration.
-Since september 2011, I am directing, with Annette Gerstenberg and Lars Schneider, the platform romanistik.de.
-Since the end of 2011, I am member of the editorial team of the blogging platform de.hypotheses.org and am running a blog called The Dragonfly's Gaze.
-Since 2013, I am the editor, with Mirjam Blümm and Stefan Schmunk, of the DARIAH-DE Working Papers.
-Since early 2014, I am coordinating the Working Group "Digitale Romanistik" at the DRV (Deutscher Romanistenverband, German Association of Scholars of Romance Literatures, Languages and Cultures).
+Christof's interests in research and teaching are the French Enlightenment, digital philology, and the contemporary French novel.
+He is also interested in new forms of scholarly publishing and collaboration.
+Since september 2011, he is directing, with Annette Gerstenberg and Lars Schneider, the platform romanistik.de.
+Since the end of 2011, he is member of the editorial team of the blogging platform de.hypotheses.org and is running a blog called The Dragonfly's Gaze.
+Since 2013, he is the editor, with Mirjam Blümm and Stefan Schmunk, of the DARIAH-DE Working Papers.
+Since early 2014, he is coordinating the Working Group "Digitale Romanistik" at the DRV (Deutscher Romanistenverband, German Association of Scholars of Romance Literatures, Languages and Cultures).